-The MAS-6100 can be controlled in a variety of ways.
-The front panel along with an on-screen display handle all set-up and switching features.
-The 6200 can also be remotely controlled from the FSR Room Navigator or other control system via the RS-232 port or the IR Port.
+The MAS-7000 can be controlled in a variety of ways.
+The front panel along with an LCD display handle all set-up and switching features.
+The 7000 can also be remotely controlled from the FSR Room Navigator, an external control system via the RS-232 serial port or the IR Port.